erigontech/erigon/README.md

 Useful config entries:
 - `zkevm.sync-limit`: This will ensure the network only syncs to a given block height.
 - `debug.timers`: This will enable debug timers in the logs to help with performance tuning.
 Recording timings of witness generation, etc. at INFO level.
+- `zkevm.panic-on-reorg`: Useful when the state should be preserved on history reorg

 Metrics and pprof configuration flags: